Big Data

 • Company name

-• Paid or unpaid (if paid, must list salary to be earned)
+• Paid or unpaid (if paid, list salary to be earned)

 • Brief description of your job duties